 Because COVID-19 has similar symptoms to flu, strep and other illnesses, the first step to testing is an evaluation at a virtual or in-person visit.

-Your safety has always been our top priority.
+Your safety is our top priority.
 We continue to take every precaution to safeguard your health and reduce the spread of COVID-19:

 COVID-19 symptoms may appear between 2 and 14 days after exposure to the virus.
 The most common symptoms are: